Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Electrons runaway in an opaque radiation fluid

-First, we consider an unrealistic situation where all bulk electrons $\bar N_e$ (\ref{bulk}) are accelerated to drifting electrons $N_e(\gamma_e)$ in the radial direction without any collision with photons and pairs.
+To have an idea about the spacetime length scales of electron acceleration in the fireshell of energetic and dense photons and pairs, we {\it first} consider the collisionless case where all bulk electrons $\bar N_e$ (\ref{bulkb}) are accelerated to drifting electrons $N_e(\gamma_e)$ in the radial direction without any collision with photons and pairs.
 Then integrating the Compton-rocket effect (\ref{accp1}) yields